 In most people, it is easy to identify the root of the trauma.
 Most people can acknowledge the events that occurred, and they can even identify the problem behaviors that have arisen as a result.

-Adverse childhood experiences are very common.
+Adverse childhood experiences are widespread.
 Sixty-one percent of American adults report having experienced at least one adverse childhood experience.
-However, it is not so much as knowing the past, but more about understanding how it can affect us.
+However, it is not so much as knowing the past but more about understanding how it can affect us.

 Therapy is one of the most effective and safest ways to do this.
 With the guidance of a therapist, it is possible to link our current behaviors and feelings with what happened to us in the past.